|| The Last Page Season 1

 Change Font:

-Ein stifles a groan and rolls onto her pillow, burying her face.
-Ever since she learned of her engagement to Prince Lochlann, such letters fill her with dread.
+Ein stifles a groan and stabs her mashed potatoes with her fork.
+Ever since her mother informed her of her engagement to Prince Lochlann, such letters have been frequent and always fill her with dread.
 “Tell me what it says.”

 “No, I do not need more gowns.”
-Ein sits up slowly and leans back against the plush headboard of her bed, the fear mixing with the wave of dizziness.
+Ein picks at the lamb on her plate, cutting smaller and smaller chunks, trying to convince herself she could continue eating even as her stomach churns.
 Once, she found joy in balls.
 They provided so many examples of human interactions, so many nuggets of ideas for potential stories.
-Now they feel like gilded cages, reminders of the life closing in around her.
-And now her ability to stand on her feet for long periods of time is deteriorating at an alarming rate.
-She doubts she can dance for long.
+Now they are gilded cages, reminders of the life closing in around her.
+With her abillity to stand on her feet for long periods of time deteriorating at an alarming rate, she doubts she can dance for long.
 She wishes to lose herself in books, to live a thousand lives through ink and parchment.
 If she cannot go on adventures herself, she can make sure all her heroines can do the things that she cannot do anymore.

 But her fate is sealed.
 She will marry Lochlann and become a princess bound by duty and propriety and hope that the royal physicians can cure whatever ails her before rumors spread of the sickly princess and she is locked away.

-“So?
+“And?
 Please?
-I need your support.
+I need your support, Ein.
 Please come with me.”

 She guides her horse down the winding path, ruminating on the news.
 A ball, and so soon before the wedding.
 But why?
 Lochlann does not enjoy balls himself, but he attends them and wears a dazzling smile the entire time.
 The few times he has hosted one personally, they were planned months in advance, not weeks.

-They have not spoken in three weeks, not since that day at the library.
-Does it have something to do with Ciara?
+They have not spoken in three weeks, not since that day at the library with Ciara.
+Does it have something to do with the new student at the Academy?
+He's not a student there himself anymore, so it should not be that.
 Is there a visiting noble from another country she has not heard about?

 She hopes it is not related to their wedding, where they will be expected to play the part of lovebirds, even if they both agree privately that they are not.